smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_query.md

 - Updated Date : {{ git_revision_date_localized }}

-You can run the same queries using ThanoSQL's REST API as you would on the ThanoSQL workspace.
+You can run the same queries using ThanoSQL's REST API as you would on the ThanoSQL Workspace.

 === "Python"